A. The theme of Hebrews 7.

 For this Melchizedek, king of Salem, priest of the Most High God, who met Abraham returning from the slaughter of the kings and blessed him, to whom also Abraham gave a tenth part of all, first being translated “king of righteousness,” and then also king of Salem, meaning “king of peace,” without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, remains a priest continually.

 i.
 History shows the danger of combining religious and civic authority.
 Therefore God did not allow the kings of Israel to be priests and the priests to be kings.
-Melchizedek, who was king of Salem and priest of the Most High God is an unique exception.
+Melchizedek, who was the king of Salem and priest of the Most High God was an unique exception.

 b.
 Priest of the Most High God: Melchizedek was not merely a worshipper of the true God.
 He had the honored title priest of the Most High God.
 The greatness of God magnified the greatness of Melchizedek’s priesthood.